Ukraine forces raise national flag in Robotyne in Zaporizhzhia region | Law-Order

 "A historic day!
 Soldiers of the 47th Separate Mechanised Brigade set up the flag of Ukraine in the village of Robotyne, in one of the hottest destinations – Melitopol," the brigade said in a post on its Telegram channel.
 In a video published by General Valeriy Zaluzhnyi, commander-in-chief of Ukraine's armed forces, the Ukrainian flag is seen on a roof of a badly damaged building surrounded by burnt trees.

-"A blue and yellow flag signed by the commander-in-chief of the Armed Forces of Ukraine was raised on the school destroyed by the Russian invaders on the National Flag Day!" the 47th brigade said.
-Reuters was not able to geolocate or verify the date of the video.
+"A blue and yellow flag signed by the commander-in-chief of the Armed Forces of Ukraine was raised on the school destroyed by the Russian invaders on the National Flag Day!" the 47th Brigade said.
+Reuters was able to confirm the location from the road's layout and buildings' structure seen in the video which matched satellite and file imagery of the area.
+Reuters was not able to separately verify the date when the video was filmed.

 Kyiv seeks to recapture the strategic southern city of Melitopol as part of its counter-offensive against Russia's full-scale 2022 invasion.